Programme/Approved Electives for 2021/22

 Intended Learning Outcomes

-understand the main points of clear standard speech on familiar matters regularly encountered in work, school, leisure etc. will be achieved by assessments: 1,3,4understand texts that consist mainly of high frequency everyday or job-related language. will be achieved by assessments: 1,2enter unprepared into conversation on topics that are familiar, of personal interest or pertinent to everyday life (e.g. family, hobbies, work). will be achieved by assessments: 1,3connect phrases in a simple way in order to describe experiences and events, their dreams, hopes and ambitions. will be achieved by assessments: 1,2,3,4write simple connected text on topics which are familiar or of personal interest. will be achieved by assessments: 1,2use French Internet and other authentic sources to collect and use information for essays. will be achieved by assessments: 1reflect on their language learning process and deploy language learning strategies appropriate to their level of competence. will be achieved by assessments: 1
+understand the main points of clear standard speech on familiar matters regularly encountered in work, school, leisure etc: 1,2enter unprepared into conversation on topics that are familiar, of personal interest or pertinent to everyday life (e.g. family, hobbies, work): 1connect phrases in a simple way in order to describe experiences and events, their dreams, hopes and ambitions: 1,2write simple connected text on topics which are familiar or of personal interest: 2use French Internet and other authentic sources to collect and use information for essays: 2understand texts that consist mainly of high frequency everyday or job-related language: 1,2

 Description of Module Assessment